Anacostia Waterfront Corporation: Other projects

-By June 2007, however, the AWC had yet to break ground on any redevelopment project.
+By June 2007, however, the AWC had not broken ground on any redevelopment project.

 The AWC's chief executive officer, Andrew Altman, resigned on October 6, 2005.
 He was replaced by a local developer, Adrian G. Washington, on November 11, 2005.
 A month after his appointment, Washington approved the creation of an advisory council to help oversee the AWC's redevelopment efforts.

 Bond sales

-AWC's initial development efforts were funded by several bond sales.
+Several bond sales funded AWC's initial development efforts.
 Mayor Williams first proposed a $230 million "payment in lieu of taxes" (or PILOT) bond financing plan in June 2006.
 The bond sale was expected to generate about $75 million for the AWC, which would use the money to make infrastructure improvements at Hill East, Poplar Point, and the Southwest waterfront.
 Another $140 million of the PILOT bonds would fund infrastructure improvements around the new United States Department of Transportation headquarters (then being built at 1200 New Jersey Avenue SE, near the Navy Yard – Ballpark Metro station) and within the Federal Center Southeast.
 In November 2006, the AWC said it would offer a second bond issue to raise $100 million to make infrastructure improvements at and remove trash from Hill East/Reservation 13 and Poplar Point.
 The AWC said it would receive a share of a September 2006 sale of $248 million in Tobacco Master Settlement Agreement bonds to build a $60 million medical office building complex at Hill East.
 The city sold $140 million in PILOT bonds to build a $40 million park along the Anacostia River between South Capitol Street and 2nd Street SE and to fund $75 million in miscellaneous AWC projects.
 Another $90 million in PILOT bonds went on sale in February 2007 to help pay for infrastructure improvements at Federal Center Southeast.